MarounMaroun/SO-Eclipse-Plugin/README.md

 ## //TODO

 * Improve UI
-* Link to the post that's being viewed
 * Include comments
 * Add "only accepted" and "top answers" filters
 * Any feature request is more than welcome